What's Going On With Nokia Stock Today? - Nokia (NYSE:NOK)

 The Verdict: Nokia’s Benzinga Edge signal reveals a strong momentum-driven story, supported by solid growth and quality scores.
 However, the value ranking indicates that the stock is trading at a premium, which could be a concern for value-focused investors.

-NOK Stock Price Activity: Nokia shares were up 3.12% at $13.55 at the last check on Tuesday, according to Benzinga Pro data.
+NOK Stock Price Activity: Nokia shares were down 5.04% at $12.53 at the time of publication on Thursday, according to Benzinga Pro data.

 This content was partially produced with the help of AI tools and was reviewed and published by Benzinga editors.Market News and Data brought to you by Benzinga APIs